aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a id="0x1_fungible_asset_EAMOUNT_IS_NOT_ZERO"></a>

-Cannot destroy non-empty fungible assets.
+Cannot destroy non&#45;empty fungible assets.

 <pre><code>const EAMOUNT_IS_NOT_ZERO: u64 &#61; 12;<br/></code></pre>